-An announcement will be texted/emailed through our messaging system.
+A notification will be texted/emailed through our mass notification messaging system.
 Please check in your PowerSchool account to ensure you have the correct cell number and email listed to ensure that you receive these messages.

-You can check on weather related changes in school schedules by:
+You can check on weather related changes and school schedules by:

 - Facebook @ccaclippers